arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 **No need to graph it** since it'd be a 4dimensional plot. *#MindExplodes*

 ## Lab 2: Logistic Regression
+Use our admission dataset above and follow the rest of the tutorial [here](http://blog.yhathq.com/posts/logistic-regression-and-python.html), with the emphasis on generating the graphs of the logistic model we created and visually check that it makes sense.

+As a bonus, train the model on a random 20% of the data and then cross-validate it against the other 80% to see how good the model is.
+The way to do this is to separate the data into training and validation sets.
+Then for each target in the validation set, check if the prediction was correct (e.g. if the prediction was >.5 and the answer was 1 for admitted, then it was correct, but if the answer was 0 then it was wrong.
+Analogous for if the prediction was < .5).

 # Reading
 - K-nearest neighbors